bbauska/Anti-Project-2025/README.md

 never be allowed to facilitate abortions for unaccompanied children in its custody, including by transporting minors across state lines from pro-life states to abortion-friendly states.
-Pregnant, unaccompanied girls in ORR custody should be treated with dignity, not trafficked across state lines to be victimized by the abortion industry.
-ORR should withdraw its policy of allowing elective abortions for children in ORR care and issue a new policy of instructing care providers not to allow girls to be transported for elective abortions.
+Pregnant, unaccompanied girls in ORR custody should be treated with dignity, not trafficked across state lines to be victimized by the abortion industry.</p>

+<p>ORR should withdraw its policy of allowing elective abortions for children in ORR care and issue a new
+policy of instructing care providers not to allow girls to be transported for elective abortions.
 HHS OGC and the White House should insist that DOJ fight to defend that policy up to the U.S. Supreme Court in light of Dobbs.”
 [Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 urged the next administration to allow employers to refuse to comply with the
 contraceptive coverage benefit in the ACA based on “religious and moral exemptions”.
 “Restore Trump religious and moral exemptions to the contraceptive mandate (also a CMS rule).
-HHS should rescind, if finalized, the regulation titled ‘Coverage of Certain Preventive Services Under the Affordable Care Act,’ proposed jointly by HHS, Treasury, and Labor.70 This rule proposes to amend Trump-era final rules regarding religious and moral exemptions and accommodations for coverage of certain preventive services under the ACA.
+HHS should rescind, if finalized, the regulation titled ‘Coverage of Certain Preventive Services Under the Affordable Care Act,’ proposed jointly by HHS, Treasury, and Labor.70</p>

+<p>This rule proposes to amend Trump-era final rules regarding religious and moral exemptions and accommodations
+for coverage of certain preventive services under the ACA.
 Preventive services include contraception, and it appears the proposed rule would change the existing regulations for religious and moral exemptions to the ACA’s contraception mandate.
 There is no need for further rulemaking that curtails existing exemptions and accommodations.”
 [Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 urged HHS to rescind its contract with the American College of Obstetricians and